BRITian/Preoptem/README.md

 Predict the sequence
 ====
-The input sequences shoud be in the fasta format.
+The input sequences should be in the fasta format.
 The input command is as the followings. python Preoptem_keras_RNN_pre.py test_chi.fas

 Result analysis
 ====
 The output of the prediction is saved in the file of ./preoptem_pres/test_chi.fas.pred.
 The values of the first, second and third column in the file represented the Seq_id, Predicted_optimal_temperature, and Predicted_class.